 Q182.1.
 M2401.
-Is the clinician allowed to respond 1 - Yes (interventions on the POC and implemented) if a standardized, validated tool was not used in the assessment of M2401
+Is the clinician allowed to respond 1 - Yes (interventions on the POC and implemented) if a standardized, validated tool was not used in the assessment of M2401 - Intervention Synopsis b through e?
+[Q&A EDITED 05/22; Edited 10/18; EDITED 10/16; EDITED 06/14; ADDED 01/11; Previously CMS OCCB Q&A 01/10 Q29]

-- Intervention Synopsis b through e?
-[Q&A EDITED 05/22; Edited 10/18; EDITED 10/16; EDITED 06/14; ADDED 01/11; Previously CMS OCCB Q&A 01/10 Q29] - A182.1.
-You may code 1 Yes to M2401 Intervention Synopsis b e, if the specified clinical interventions were included in the physician ordered Plan of Care and implemented at the time of or at any time since the most recent SOC/ROC assessment whether or not a formal assessment was performed. - Q182.2.
+A182.1.
+You may code 1 - Yes to M2401 - Intervention Synopsis b - e, if the specified clinical interventions were included in the physician ordered Plan of Care and implemented at the time of or at any time since the most recent SOC/ROC assessment whether or not a formal assessment was performed.

+Q182.2.
 [Q&A RETIRED 06/14; Guidance in Ch.
-3] - Q182.2.1.
-[Q&A RETIRED 05/22] - Q182.2.2.
+3]

+Q182.2.2.
 M2401.
-For situations where best practices are provided during an initial assessment visit that is conducted BEFORE the SOC date, would those clinical assessments/interventions be considered as being provided "at the time of or at any time since the most recent SOC/ROC assessment" or "within the outcome episode"?
+For situations where best practices are provided during an initial assessment visit that is conducted BEFORE the SOC date, would those clinical assessments/interventions be considered as being provided "at the time of or at any time since the most recent SOC/ROC assessment" or "within the quality episode"?
 For example, in a situation of a Friday referral for a therapy only case, the RN makes a non-billable visit on a Saturday to meet the federal requirement that the initial assessment visit must occur within 48 hours of the referral.
 No nursing need existed and no billable service was provided, therefore Saturday was not the SOC date.
-The nurse however, assessed the patient's pain and instructed in pain management strategies to reduce pain.
-[Q&A EDITED 05/22; EDITED 10/16; ADDED & EDITED 06/14; Previously CMS Qtrly Q&A 01/13 Q16] - A182.2.2.
-None of the interventions that the nurse provided on the initial assessment visit would be considered when responding to M2401 Intervention Synopsis, even if orders existed, because the interventions were completed before the quality episode began on the SOC date. - Q182.3.
+[Q&A EDITED 10/23; EDITED 05/22; EDITED 10/16; ADDED & EDITED 06/14; Previously CMS Qtrly Q&A 01/13 Q16]

+A182.2.2.
+None of the interventions that the nurse provided on the initial assessment visit would be considered when responding to M2401 - Intervention Synopsis, even if orders existed, because the interventions were completed before the quality episode began on the SOC date.

+Q182.3.
 M2401.
-M2401c Intervention Synopsis; Depression intervention(s) includes "referral for other treatment" as a "qualifying" intervention to report related to depression.
-If I obtain a referral, can I consider the intervention to be implemented when answering M2401 Intervention Synopsis, regardless of whether or not the ordered referral ever occurs?
+M2401c - Intervention Synopsis; Depression intervention(s) includes "referral for other treatment" as a "qualifying" intervention to report related to depression.
+If I obtain a referral, can I consider the intervention to be implemented when answering M2401 - Intervention Synopsis, regardless of whether or not the ordered referral ever occurs?
 For example, I obtained an order for a psychiatric nursing evaluation for a patient who exhibited symptoms of depression, and then before the psych nurse could visit, the patient moved out of the service area.
 When completing the discharge assessment, how should M2401c be answered?
-[Q&A EDITED 05/22; EDITED 10/16; ADDED 01/11; Previously CMS OCCB Q&A 10/09 Q44] - A182.3.
-Since "referral for other treatment" is specifically listed as a qualifying intervention in item M2401 Intervention Synopsis, then 1 Yes should be reported for the situation in which the referral is made for other treatment for depression, even if the treatment is never actually provided before the Transfer or Discharge time point.
+[Q&A EDITED 05/22; EDITED 10/16; ADDED 01/11; Previously CMS OCCB Q&A 10/09 Q44]

+A182.3.
+Since "referral for other treatment" is specifically listed as a qualifying intervention in item M2401 - Intervention Synopsis, then 1 - Yes should be reported for the situation in which the referral is made for other treatment for depression, even if the treatment is never actually provided before the Transfer or Discharge time point.
 Obtaining the order for the referral is considered to be an implementation of the intervention, whether or not the order was carried out.
-This is only specifically stated and true for interventions related to depression (row c), not for other treatment areas (e.g., falls prevention interventions, pressure ulcer prevention interventions, etc.) - Q182.4.
+This is only specifically stated and true for interventions related to depression (row c), not for other treatment areas (e.g., falls prevention interventions, pressure ulcer prevention interventions, etc.)

+Q182.4.
 M2401.
-If I included a physician-ordered intervention in my Plan of Care and attempted to implement it, but the patient either refused or did not need the intervention, can I report the education as being implemented in M2401 Intervention Synopsis?.
+If I included a physician-ordered intervention in my Plan of Care and attempted to implement it, but the patient either refused or did not need the intervention, can I report the education as being implemented in M2401 - Intervention Synopsis?.
 [Q&A EDITED 05/22; EDITED 10/16; EDITED 06/14; ADDED 01/11; Previously CMS OCCB Q&A 10/09 Q45]